donno2048/refcon/README.md

 rm -rf refcon/usr
 ```

-A new _recon.deb_ will be created in the parent directory of _refcon_
+A new _refcon.deb_ will be created in the parent directory of _refcon_

 ## Install